Metal roofs, shingle roofs and tile roofs that have not been featured here before for one reason – that house was ugly!!!

 These photos were taken after they were painted – long after we were gone . . .

-Roofing contractors in Miami spend a lot of time driving around and often come upon metal roofs, tile roofs and shingle roofs from past projects.
+Roofing contractors in Miami spend a lot of time driving around and they often come upon past projects.
 There is some feeling of self-gratification there but, for me, it is most exciting to see the ugly duckling turned swan.

 Many times we take on a roofing project while the house, in general, is not in very good shape and the overall look of the home doesn’t always improve very much after we’re done.
 Consequentially, I don’t take photos and proudly post them online.
 Then, a few years ago, I saw the Christmas House.

-Since then I’ve run into a couple more of these “swans” so I’ve created this page for the Projects section of roofermikeinc.com.
+Since then I’ve run into more of these “swans” so I’ve created this page for the Projects Section.
 I’ll continue to post photos as they are discovered.

 March 2017 Englert 1101 Standing-Seam Metal Roof

 The owner had recently purchased this home when he called.
 Originally it had a white flat concrete tile roof and the house was in dire need of a paint job.
 We finished the mill-grade Englert 1101 standing-seam metal roof and soon thereafter, it being close by, I noticed to my horror that he had painted it . . . brown.
 Dark brown, the brown you get in a Crayola box – brown. . .